MicrosoftDocs/visualstudio-docs/docs/test/getting-started-with-unit-testing.md

 1. In **Solution Explorer**, select the solution node.
 Then, from the top menu bar, select **File** > **Add** > **New Project**.

-1. In the new project dialog box, find a unit test project template for the test framework you want to use and select it.
+1. In the new project dialog box, find a unit test project template for the test framework you want to use, such as MSTest, and select it.

+   Starting in Visual Studio 2017 version 15.8, the .NET languages include built-in templates for NUnit and xUnit.
+For C++, you will need to select a test framework supported by the language.
+For Python, see [Set up unit testing in Python code](../python/unit-testing-python-in-visual-studio.md)

+   The following illustration shows an MSTest unit test, which is also supported for .NET.

    ::: moniker range=">=vs-2019"